The-dEnd/Crop-Search-DSP/doc/README_compilation.md

 rm dist -Recurse; rm build -Recurse; ~\AppData\Local\Programs\Python\Python311\Scripts\pyinstaller.exe --clean .\Outil_Poincons.spec

+_Linux_
+WARNING: the following commands worked in our environment, but required multiple very heavy constraints.
+If possible, we recommend that you setup a virtual environment instead, and install directly the requirements within it. rm -fr dist,build && PYINSTALLER_NO_HARDLINKS=1 pyinstaller --clean Outil_Poincons_LINUX.spec

 then move the following from _internal folder to the same level than the .exe file: doc/ resources/